cshum/imagor/docs/docs/storage-gcloud.md

 GCLOUD_RESULT_STORAGE_BUCKET=*  # enable GCS result storage with dynamic bucket from path
 ```

 A request for `/mysite-test/images/photo.jpg` will load `images/photo.jpg` from the `mysite-test` GCS bucket.
-The first path segment is always used as the bucket name and the remainder as the object key.
+The first path segment of the source image path is used as the bucket name and the remainder as the object key.

+For result storage, imagor derives the wildcard bucket from the original source image path, even when the stored result key includes processing parameters.

 ## Docker Compose Example